pianobooster/PianoBooster/BUILD.md

    'build-essential" are installed.

    Then type "cmake .", followed by "make".
 Finally as root type "make install".
-   (The pianobooster binary executable is now the "build" subdirectory)
+   (The pianobooster binary executable is now in the "build" subdirectory.)

    To build a debug version create a dir called "debug" and change to that dir and then type "cmake -DCMAKE_BUILD_TYPE=Debug .."